Site icon Our Breathing Planet

 Pea Blue Physical Description

-It additionally follows a pattern common to most of those relations, and indeed, all butterflies.
+It additionally follows a pattern common to most of those numerous relations, and indeed, all known butterflies.
 That’s in the fact that it displays a certain degree of the physiolgical characteristic of sexual dimorphism.
 In its case, though, this trait manifests itself in size and appearance.

-In terms of dimensions, the difference is quite minor.
-Males of the amazing species attain an average wingspan of between 0.94 – 1.26 in (2.4 – 3.2 cm).
+In terms of dimensions, the difference remains quite minor, however.
+Males of the amazing species attain an average wingspan measuring between 0.94 – 1.26 in (2.4 – 3.2 cm).
 Females, however, reach a very slightly greater mean wingspan.
 For them, this averages 0.94 – 1.33 in (2.4 – 3.4 cm).

 Yet, both genders of this lovely insect show the same color pattern below.
-That consists of a principally ocher background, with white markings.
-Males and females alike also have one more highly defining feature.
+That consists of a principally ocher background, with smaller white markings.
+Males and females alike also have one more highly defining natural feature.
 That’s the remarkable presence of a relatively long, thin tail.

 Source: https://tinyurl.com/tbr58fmc Photo: Zeynel Cebeci CCL: https://tinyurl.com/bdes27an